 The Center continues to play pivotal roles in a number of state groundwater issues.
 Working with partners in the private and public sectors on groundwater quantity policy and law has been a continuing priority for the Center.
-George Kraft has been called upon to provide testimony to legislative committees related to groundwater quantity issues and routinely presents to local and state government officials on the science of groundwater pumping and associated impacts.
+Director George Kraft has been called upon to provide testimony to legislative committees related to groundwater quantity issues and routinely presents to local and state government officials on the science of groundwater pumping and associated impacts.
+Research Scientist Paul McGinley participated in a recent DNR workshop on estimating groundwater phosphorus loads to surface waters.